Artist

 £1,000 raised for Ele.Aid

 Jan was really pleased to announce that in 2014 she raised over £1,000 for Ele.Aid a charity that rescues and cares for Asian elephants.
-I raised funds by holding events, running raffles and raising awareness.
-It was not only worthwhile, but also great fun.

 The Banbury Open